Documentation

 \[\begin{split}Ax=b, \\Gx\leq h.\end{split}\]

 The approach was first introduced by Meucci [2008], while the code is implemented using notation from Vorobets [2021].
+For an introduction to Entropy Pooling, see this video or this Substack post.

 entropy_pooling(p, A, b, G=None, h=None, method=None)